 With a master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

-In all three cases the availability, quality, and price of parts is key information to have.
-This article provides resources the price-conscious DIYer will find useful.
-First, a number of leading manufacturers of irrigation parts and supplies, then a couple of leading parts distributors.
+No one wants to be ripped off by someone charging too much for services or supplies, hence the availability, quality, and price of parts is key information to have.
+This article provides resources that the price-conscious DIY-er will find useful.
+First, we will cover a number of leading manufacturers of irrigation parts and supplies, then a couple of leading parts distributors.
 Let's start with a definition of irrigation.

 How to Define Irrigation